-When it comes to working out how much to serve, size really does matter and yes, you can have too much of a good thing.
+When it comes to working out how much food to serve, size really does matter and yes, you can have too much of a good thing.
 Watching your portion size is a key factor in helping to prevent weight gain.

 How much should I eat?

-How many carbohydrates can I eat?
+How many grain foods and starchy vegetables can I eat?

 How much meat can I eat?

 The palm of your hand is a good guide for a portion of red meat or chicken.
-Tip – The thickness of the meat should be about the same thickness as the palm of your hand
+Tip – The thickness of the meat should be about the same thickness as the palm of your hand.